-If you’re looking for ways to finance your small business with a quick infusion of cash, one option to consider is a bullet loan.
-Unlike other types of business loans, their payment plan lets you delay repayment of the principal until the end of your term.
-In some cases, you can even delay paying interest as well.
+If you’re looking to finance your small business with a quick infusion of cash, one option to consider is a bullet loan.

 They can be an attractive option if your business needs cash now, but by definition, carry some financial risks that can increase your future debt.

-To help mitigate this risk while still taking advantage of the benefits of this powerful financing tool, we’ll tell you what you need to know about bullet loans, how they work, when it makes sense to use them and how to avoid potential problems.
+To help mitigate risk while still taking advantage of the benefits of this financing tool, here’s what you need to know about bullet loans, how they work, when it makes sense to use them and how to avoid potential problems.

-A bullet loan (sometimes called an interest-only or balloon loan) is distinguished from other types of financing products by the final payment requirement when it reaches maturity.
-With traditional amortized loans, you follow a schedule of regular payments against principal and interest until they’re fully repaid at the end of your term.
+A bullet loan — sometimes called an interest-only or balloon loan — is distinguished from other types of financing products by the final payment requirement when it reaches maturity.

-With a bullet plan, repayment for your loan’s principal is delayed until the end of the term, when you must make a lump sum payment covering any unpaid amount.
-This final principal installment is also known as a balloon payment because of its inflated size.
-Structuring repayment this way lowers monthly payments, one of the biggest reasons your business might turn to bullet financing: Structuring repayment this way lowers monthly payments.
+With a bullet loan payment, repayment for your loan’s principal is delayed until the end of the term, when you must make a lump sum payment covering any unpaid amount.
+This brings up one of the biggest reasons why a business might turn to bullet financing: Structuring repayment this way lowers monthly payments.

 Common Bullet Loan Terms

-Repayment length is short-term and usually does not exceed 5 years.
-However, interest can be based on an amortization calculation of up to three times the length of maturity, raising the total you’ll pay.
+Repayment length is short term; usually not exceeding 5 years.
+However, interest can be based on an amortization calculation of up to 3 times the length of bullet maturity, raising the total you’ll pay.

 Some bullet loans have an interest-reset option at the end of their term.
-This resets the interest rate based on what you’d currently qualify for, thus recalculating payments based on the new terms.
-For those that do not have an interest reset option, borrowers must either refinance or be forced to pay the full principal at one time.
+This resets the interest rate based on what you’d currently qualify for, thus recalculating bullet payments based on the new terms.
+For borrowers who don’t have an interest reset option, they must either refinance or be forced to pay the full principal at one time.

 The Pros and Cons of Bullet Payment Plans

-Bullet loans offer attractive advantages, but also some big risks over traditional financing options.
-Finding the right balance that works for you will give you insight into whether they’re the right choice for your small business.
+While bullet term loans feature attractive advantages, they carry big risks compared with conventional financing options.
+Weighing the pros and cons will help you decide whether they’re the right choice for your small business.

-Due to their shorter terms and risky nature, bullet loans can be easier to qualify for than those with more favorability to the borrower, such as business term loans.
+Because of their shorter terms and risky nature, bullet term loans can be easier to qualify for than those with more favorable terms to the borrower, such as business term loans.

 Lower Initial Payments

-Their deferred principal payment feature makes them useful for short-term financing when you aren’t expecting an immediate increase in cash flow.
-This can allow you to take out a loan you could not otherwise afford.
+A bullet loan’s deferred principal payment feature makes it useful for short-term financing when you aren’t expecting an immediate increase in cash flow.
+This can allow you to take out a loan you couldn’t otherwise afford.

 Choice to Refinance